oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, and may appear in serialized data depending on serialization format.
 * In labeled types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, and never appears in serialized data regardless of serialization format.

 For example an Enumerated list of HTTP status codes could include the field [403, "Forbidden"].
-If the type definition does not include the *id* option, serialization rules determine whether FieldID or FieldName is used in protocol data, and the name "Forbidden" cannot be changed.
-With the *id* option the FieldID 403 is always used in protocol data, but the label "Forbidden" may be displayed in messages or user interfaces, as could customized labels such as "NotAllowed", "Verboten", or "Interdit".
+If the type definition does not include an *id* option, the API value is "Forbidden" and serialization rules determine whether FieldID or FieldName is used in serialized data.
+With the *id* option the API and serialized values are always the FieldID 403.
+The label "Forbidden" may be displayed in messages or user interfaces, as could customized labels such as "NotAllowed", "Verboten", or "Interdit".

 #### 3.2.1.2 Value Type